40 Questions with a 40-Year Employee

 Interview Questions with Jim McCaleb

-Meet Jim McCaleb, a former employee of Yellowstone who recently retired and closed out an amazing career of over 40 years.
+Meet Jim McCaleb, a former employee of Yellowstone who retired in 2017 and closed out an amazing career of over 40 years.
 Throughout his time here in the park, McCaleb has gathered some incredible experiences.
 He built a life in the park, and now it’s time to say goodbye as he moves into the next phase of his life.
 In honor of his 40 years of service, we asked McCaleb to share some of the most memorable stories from his career.
 Here are 40 questions from a 40-year employee.

 In your early life, before Yellowstone and/or the parks became your career path…

 1. What did you think you’d be doing for your career?

 -Before I really focused in on working in a national park – even seasonally – I was really all over the map.
 I wanted something preferably out west.
 I grew up in the southeastern part of the country and lived there all my life, and hadn’t traveled much out of the Southeast.
 So I wanted the new experiences of a different part of the country and something outdoors; that was sort of the vision early on.
 And of course when I got my seasonal job here in Yellowstone, things sort of just started to fall in place after that.

 – I never saw myself ending up living and working in a national park, frankly, and especially for all these years.
 After a few seasons here in Yellowstone, my career thoughts shifted more towards hospitality, and I shifted my major to business administration with a focus on restaurant and hotel management.
 I thought I would probably wind up in a fairly traditional career path with a hospitality organization or a hotel company, probably more urban than this kind of a setting.

 – I had resigned myself to think, “well, I didn’t get a Park Service job,” but I did get the job offer and I thought, “you know what?
 That’s something that, at least I would have that one year experience in the park.”
 And having never been here, I had no idea what I was walking into at the time.